 Envisioning a volunteer approach to natural resources management, Mountain Valleys RC&D has facilitated the formation of the Ivy River Partners (IRP).
 The Madison and Buncombe County Soil and Water Conservation Districts along with the Towns of Weaverville and Mars Hill have entered into a cooperative agreement to support efforts for improving the Ivy River Watershed.
-Continued partnership expansion along with outreach and education efforts have expanded the scope of Ivy River Partners to include all Madison County waterways.

 In 2013 Mountain Valleys completed a Source Water Protection Plan for the Ivy River Watershed (below), which describes an action plan for addressing water quality.
-Using this as a guiding document, the IRP plans to engage land owners, students, community members, and local governments on a voluntary basis to monitor water quality and to encourage the implementation of “best practices” to restore and maintain river health.
+Using this as a guiding document, the IRP engages land owners, students, community members, and local governments on a voluntary basis to monitor water quality and to encourage the implementation of “best practices” to restore and maintain river health.
 The IRP can provide technical assistance and fundraising support for landowners interested in improvement projects.

 Stormwater Management - Rain Gardens